The Environment Secretary, George Eustice, has written an open letter dated 26th March 2020 to the food and drink industry

 Article added 26th June 2020

 The government has produced guidance for people who work in or run restaurants and pubs including information about how to keep staff and customers safe, how to clean before re-opening and provide sanitation facilities for customers’ use, manage incoming stock etc. Visit the government's Pubs, Restaurants and Hairdressers website for further information.

 The FSA has produced a checklist to support food businesses to reopen safely during COVID-19 after a period of inaction.
 Link to the FSA Checklist

 Article added 11th June 2020

-Devon & Somerset Trading Standards have published a useful FAQ page on their website aimed at supporting businesses in the food industry, particularly if planning to switch to a takeaway/home delivery service during the Covid-19 restrictions:
+Devon & Somerset Trading Standards have published a useful Covid-19 Advice Page on their website aimed at supporting businesses in the food industry, particularly if planning to switch to a takeaway/home delivery service during the Covid-19 restrictions:

 They are also offering businesses in Devon and Somerset regulatory advice free of charge until the end of July, so if you would like further advice for your business, contact details are listed on their website (although please bear in mind they will be operating on reduced staff numbers):